 The eligibility for a master’s in finance in Germany is clear and structured.
 Universities focus heavily on academic background and quantitative skills.

-- You must have a bachelor’s degree in a STEM field or finance, accounting, or economics.
+- Bachelor’s degree in a STEM field or finance, accounting, or economics.

 - Ideally you should have studied statistics, mathematics, or quantitative subjects previously.